 Occasionally for various vintages Nevis Bluff produce their Reserve Pinot Noir.
 A selection of their best fruit from their oldest vines and given longer elevage, the result is a concentrated, medium to full bodied wine with aromas of Maraschino cherry, thyme and wild game.
 Lovely balance and intense yet soft and silky as Pinot Noir demands.
-Beautifully drinking now or over the next 4-5 years.
+Beautifully drinking now.
 Again if you haven’t tried it, this is a must because it is one of the top ones!

 One of the classics from Otago going back to the mid 1990’s, Nevis Bluff are producing impeccable wines in particular their Pinot Noir mainly from Single Vineyards, close planted, non-irrigated and the results speak for themselves.
 A full bodied Pinot Noir with hints of thyme, forrest floor and black cherry, clean with precision and vibrant acidity.